yangggzhang/Heterogeneous-Multi-Robot-Adaptive-Sampling/README.md

 ```

 <img src="docs/heterogeneous_sampling_simulation.gif?raw=true">
 The left window is the simulation running in Gazebo.
-The right one is the visualization of heterogeneous multi-robot adaptive sampling.
-The leftmose grid is shwoing the heterogeneous environment partition and agents' locations, the middle one is showing the real-time model prediction, and the rightmost one is shouwing the real-time uncertainty for prediction.
+The right one is the visualization of heterogeneous multi-robot adaptive sampling in rviz.
+The leftmost grid is showing the heterogeneous environment partition and agents' locations, the middle one is showing the real-time model prediction, and the rightmost one is showing the real-time uncertainties from prediction.